-And then we studied anything we could find on our target geography, any new directions in our skill sets.
+Lastly, we studied anything we could find in our target geography and any new directions in our skill sets.
 It was like being a newbie again on the first job.
-It was amazing fun.
+It was terrific fun.

 Remember this.
-What you want is to have fun at retirement, not just work for the sake of engagement.
-Do something that is fun.
+What you want is to have fun at retirement, not just work for engagement.
+Do something fun.
 The work we're doing is fun for us.

-Our finances are there always in our view.
-I concentrate on this while my husband concentrates on the contracts and contacts.
-We had practiced these roles while still in our jobs so this was not a difficult transition.
+Our finances are always there in our view.
+I concentrate on this while my husband focuses on the contracts and contacts.
+We had practiced these roles while still in our jobs, so this was not a difficult transition.
 OK, that's our story.

-The key is not us and our activities, it is the basic reality that without a life plan before you retire, you may end up in a well funded dead end not feeling wanted or needed.
-A deep boring rut and the only difference between a rut and a grave is the depth!
+The key is not us and our activities, though.
+It is the fundamental reality that you may end up in a well-funded dead end without a life plan before you retire, not feeling wanted or needed.
+Be wary of falling into a deep, boring rut—the only difference between a rut and a grave is the depth!

 © 2010 Mary Norton